stardot/inf_format/inf_format_full.md

 ## Access byte stuff

-This bit is pretty bad.
+Not happy about this bit, but DFS and ADFS just don't work the same way.

 ## `OPT4=`

 I don't like having this attached to `!BOOT` specifically, but there's no directories in DFS (from the .inf point of view) - so where else should it go?
+BeebLink does its own thing.
+I think the Disc Image Manager idea of maintaining a .inf for the drive is tidier.

 # More suggestions please